Skip to main content

 One of Contentful’s great strengths also poses a risk.
 Because components and assemblies can be shared across multiple pages - saving time and maintaining consistency - a change to one of them is reflected everywhere it’s used.

-So it’s important to know how the system’s statuses work, so you don’t mess up anyone else's content by mistake.
+So it’s important to know how statuses work, so you don’t mess up anyone else's content by mistake.

 Content in Contentful will always display one of four statuses: DRAFT, CHANGED, PUBLISHED or ARCHIVED.